fybrik/fybrik/site/docs/concepts/architecture.md

 A single [blueprint](../reference/crds.md#blueprint) contains the specification of all assets that shall be accessed in a single cluster by a single application.
 The `BlueprintController` makes sure that a blueprint can deploy all needed modules and tracks their status.
 Once e.g. an implicit-copy module finishes the copy the blueprint is also in a ready state.
 A read or write module is in ready state as soon as the proxy service such as the arrow-flight module is running.

-In this example an [implicit-copy module](../reference/ddc.md) copies data from a remote postgres database into a S3 compatible ceph instance.
-The arrow-flight module then locally serves the data to the user via the Arrow flight protocol.
-Credentials are handled by the modules (11) and are never exposed to the user.
-The application reads from and writes data to allowed targets.
-Requests are handled by FybrikModule instances(12).
-The application can not interact with unauthorized targets.